Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Introduction

 \section{Introduction}

-\IEEEPARstart{X}{-ray} Computed Tomography (CT) is widely applied in clinical diagnosis, industrial non-destructive testing, and safety inspection \cite{wang2008outlook,chen2017low}.
-In the recent several years, CT played a critical role in the auxiliary diagnosis and disease course monitoring of COVID-19 pneumonia \cite{long2020diagnosis}.
-However, the high-level radiation exposure caused by longitudinal frequent CT scans may increase the lifetime risk of cancer, especially for patients undergoing disease monitoring via CT scans such as pneumonia and cancer \cite{hall2008cancer,brenner2007computed}.
-Therefore, reducing the radiation exposure to CT imaging is an urgent need for the current public health status.
+X-ray Computed Tomography (CT) has been widely applied in clinical diagnosis, industrial non-destructive testing, and safety inspection \cite{wang2008outlook,chen2017low}.
+In recent years, CT played a critical role in the auxiliary diagnosis and disease progress monitoring of COVID-19 pneumonia \cite{long2020diagnosis}.
+However, the high-level radiation exposure may increase the lifetime risk of cancer, especially for patients undergoing disease monitoring by frequent CT scans such as pneumonia and cancer \cite{hall2008cancer,brenner2007computed}.
+Therefore, reducing the radiation exposure of CT scans is an urgent need for the current public health status.
+Mathematically, the CT acquisition process can be formulated as a linear forward model: